 The main shopping district in central St. Ives is centred around Chapel Street, Fore Street (the prettiest) and High Street.

-If you want to splash the cash, the shopping here is delightful with an array of boutique shops and galleries, but if you want a little more, try out a chocolate workshop at (perfect for a damp day) at Coco Kitchen.
+If you want to splash the cash, the shopping here is delightful with an array of gift and boutique shops, but if you want a little more, try out a chocolate workshop (perfect for a damp day) at Coco Kitchen.